Best Diets of 2024: Mediterranean Diet Awarded the Best Diet Plan 7 Years in Succession (2024)

 Each year, U.S. News & World Report ranks the best diet plans.
-This year marks the sixth consecutive year that the Mediterranean diet has been ranked the best diet overall.
+This year marks the seventh consecutive year that the Mediterranean diet has been ranked the best diet overall.
+The Mediterranean diet is a healthy departure from our typical modern diet.

-Daily Diet Composition
+Daily Mediterranean Diet Composition

 The typical diet includes: